 After playing for the Howard Payne baseball team, he served in the United States Army in 1918 at Forth Sheridan, Illinois.
 It was apparently just the one year, presumably he was discharged after the Armistice.
 In 1919, he began his professional baseball career pitching in the Texas League for the Houston Buffaloes.
 He threw an extraordinary number of innings for Houston – 332 of them – winning 21 games and losing 14, with a league-leading earned-run average of 1.57.
 It’s not surprising that he was offered a post in the major leagues in 1920.
 The “elongated Texan” had “the wickedest side-arm fastball ever turned loose upon an unsuspecting batter”; it was said to break as far in one direction as his curveball broke in the other.
 New York Giants scout Dick Kinsella reportedly saw Harriss with Houston and prevailed upon him to change to an overhand delivery, telling him he’d never make it to the big leagues with his side-arm delivery.
 He lost effectiveness.
 Philadelphia scout Ira Thomas had been impressed by Harriss earlier in the season, and urged him to return to form.

-In the fall of 1919 the Philadelphia Athletics purchased Harriss’ contract and that of his batterymate Glenn Myatt (who was promptly traded to Milwaukee).
+In July of 1919 the Philadelphia Athletics purchased Harriss’ contract and that of his batterymate Glenn Myatt (who was promptly traded to Milwaukee).

 Harriss’ major-league debut came on April 19, 1920, the third game of the Athletics’ season.
 He was listed as Bryan Harriss.
 Manager Connie Mack put him into the game to pitch the fifth, sixth, and seventh innings after the Washington Senators put Philadelphia starter Scott Perry in a 5-0 hole.
 Harriss surrendered three hits and one run.
 His first decision was a 7-2 complete-game win against the Boston Red Sox on June 1, 1920.
 By far his best game that first season was a 2-0 two-hitter at Shibe Park against the visiting Detroit Tigers on September 2.
 The Athletics finished last in 1920, an even 50 games behind first-place Cleveland.
 Harriss was 9-14 with a 4.08 ERA.